 - a.
-Review the follow-up items from previous meeting: - i.
-For action: approve the minutes. - ii.
-For action: approve the comparison of competencies (crosswalk) with youth apprenticeship - iii.
-How is accepting ACT scores proceeding? - iv.
-How is discontinuing specific mechanical-spatial assessments proceeding? - b.
-Revisions to CFR 29.30 (AA/EEO requirements) - c.
-American Apprenticeship Grants (WAGE\$) - d.
-Apprenticeship Completion Award Program - e.
+Review follow-up items from the previous meeting:

+- i.
+For action: approve the minutes

+- ii.
+For action: approve the crosswalk with the youth apprenticeship program

+- iii.
+Update on accepting ACT scores

+- iv.
+Update on the new training centers

+- b.
+Revisions to CFR 29.30 (AA/EEO requirements)

+- c.
+WAGE\$ and additional federal grants

+- d.
+Apprenticeship Completion Award Program

+- e.
 Other